Below is a list of organizations that offer accreditation to institutions of higher learning,

 or in a highly specialized unique field of endeavor that dominates the profession.

-suggests that new institutions or those not seeking voluntary accreditation in the USA among US Department of Education approved
+that new institutions or those not seeking voluntary accreditation in the USA among US Department of Education approved regional

-regional and national private accrediting agencies, should check carefully before applying for membership and approval from
+and national private accrediting agencies, should check carefully before applying for membership and approval from any

 membership as to whether or not membership and accreditation with that organization is both worthwhile and respected by its

 members would be prudent.
 Contact the Academy for any assistance in evaluating the veracity of claims made by the accrediting organizations listed and